Arjun-G-Ravi/computer-science-notes/02_Data Structure and Algorithms/Data Structures/readme.md

   - Binomial Heap
   - Fibonacci Heap

-## 3. Graph-Based Data Structures
 - **Graph**: A collection of nodes connected by edges, representing relationships.
   - Directed Graph
   - Undirected Graph
   - Weighted Graph
   - **Disjoint Set (Union-Find)**: A structure for tracking elements in disjoint sets, supporting union and find operations.

-## 4. Associative Data Structures
+## 3. Associative Data Structures
 - **Hash Table**: A structure mapping keys to values using a hash function for fast lookup.
   - **Set**: A collection of unique elements, often implemented with hash tables or trees.
   - **Map/Dictionary**: A collection of key-value pairs with unique keys for efficient retrieval.
   - **LRU Cache**: A hash table and doubly linked list for tracking least-recently-used items.
 - **Bloom Filter**: A probabilistic structure for testing set membership with minimal space.
 - **Skip List**: A probabilistic layered linked list for fast search, insertion, and deletion.

-## 5. String-Specific Data Structures
-- **Suffix Array**: A sorted array of all suffixes of a string, enabling efficient string operations.
-- **Suffix Tree**: A compressed trie of all suffixes, optimized for pattern matching (also listed under Trees).